Visiting Assistant Professor of Anthropology

 B.A., American Studies, University of California – Santa Cruz

-His manuscript is entitled Workin’ It: Trans* Lives in the Age of Epidemic.
+His book project is entiled, Workin’ It: Trans* Lives in the Age of Epidemics.
 It is an ethnographic accounting of precarious entanglements, linking molecular and ecological lifeworlds during the ongoing AIDS crisis.
-It explores trans*/gender public cultures; trans*, queer, and AIDS political movements; transnational migrations; and economic transformations in urban North America.
+It explores trans*/gender public cultures; trans*, queer, and AIDS political movements; transnational migrations; and economic transformations in San Francisco.
 It draws attention to cultivations of the self, practices of kin-making, techniques of care, and modes of flourishing amid a biosocial emergency.

 His second project is in partnership with the “HIV Stigma Index," a United Nation’s Joint Programme on HIV/AIDS investigation of discrimination, criminalization, and violence experience by people living with HIV and AIDS.
 The community-driven project is a mixed-methods study taking place in 50 nations.
 Chris is a member of the North America Steering Committee, whose stated goal is to end HIV-related stigma and to ensure justice and the right to health for those living with, and affected by, HIV and AIDS.